guni12/siteshop/README.md

 	RewriteBase /<correct server-path>/siteshop/

 You can ask for help at your server-provider if you don't know the path.

+You also need to enable short tags for Siteshop to work.
+Find short_open_tag in your php.ini-file and make shore it is enabled.

 Now it's time to start your browser and go to Siteshop's indexpage and follow instructions from there.
 You will get information about your php-version and extensions that you